How are engineers jobless? Many factors contribute to jobless engineers. Engineers are not immune to job loss and hardships.

 - Travels to job recruitment events

-- Asks for outside help on finding a job
+- Asks for outside help in finding a job

-- Thinks and plans on starting a business as a backup plan
+- Brainstorms starting a business as a backup plan

 An engineer’s passion

 Equally important is an engineer’s passion.
-Too many people become engineers for the wrong reasons.
-The reasons can include:
+Too many people become engineers for the following wrong reasons:

 - Peer pressure